 Bystander intervention is defined as taking responsibility for getting involved when the bystander sees a situation that could cause potential harm.
 We are all part of a community that protects each other.
 If a member of the community sees something that they feel may affect the safety or security at PVCC, or may disrupt the educational process, the individual is encouraged to fill out an incident report form.
 After receiving the report, a group of trained professionals from across the college will review the report and determine next steps.
 Never hesitate to report a concern.

-PVCC provides extensive information on bystander intervention at the following website: http://www.pvcc.edu/pvccsafe/bystander-intervention
+PVCC provides extensive information on bystander intervention at the PVCC Safe website.

 CRIME PREVENTION PROGRAMS

 Crime Prevention Programs